Helen Bosch and Tom Caffrey

 2016 Envirothon Team!
 Ashleigh Crum, Rob Tabaracci, Sarah Mad Plume, Kip Giddings, Dexter Clark

-The Envirothon Team is made up of 5 members.
-We meet weekly at lunchtime in Room 232 every Tuesday.
+The Envirothon Team is made up of 5 members and CHS can have 2 teams.
+We like to also have 2 alternates.
+We meet weekly at lunchtime in Room 232 every Wednesday.
 On the third week of April, we travel to Lewistown for the state competition.
 Students are tested on their knowledge in five topic areas: soils and land use; aquatic ecology; forestry; wildlife; and a current environmental issue that changes each year.
 Through the program, students develop an understanding of effective teamwork, resource management and ecology.
 At the same time, they gain valuable exposure to a range of disciplines while exploring possible career paths.

 National Envirothon Competition